 Effective Slug Control Alternatives

-There are some other slug control methods that might interest you:
+Some other slug control methods might interest you: